NY State Maternity Leave and Pregnancy Disability

 How does this work?
 Under New York law, private sector employers (i.e. not government employees) are required to provide disability insurance benefits for their employees to cover any time they are not able to work due to illnesses or other reasons (not including injuries or illnesses that are work-related because those are covered under worker's compensation insurance).

-In other words, the inability to work because you are pregnant with complications or immediately after childbirth counts as a short-term "disability" under private sector employer's insurance policies that most are required to carry under state law.
-Short-term disability benefits require a medical provider provide a written determination that you are unable to work due to your condition.
+In other words, the inability to work because you are pregnant with complications or immediately after childbirth counts as a short-term disability under private sector employer's insurance policies that most are required to carry under state law.
+Short-term disability insurance benefits require a medical provider provide a written determination that you are unable to work due to your condition.

 While it be maddening that the government equates such a normal biological event such as childbirth to a "disability", this is simply the term that's applied in the insurance world when it comes to the impact your pregnancy and post-partum medical condition has on your potential ability to work.